Why Join Us?

 1. Raising aspiration is at the heart of what we do

-Our Vision is of a locally-focused, cross-phase Trust, with an understanding of the communities we serve and a rigorous culture of high aspirations and strong academic performance that will improve the life chances of our young people.
+Our Vision is of a high achieving and locally-focused Trust with academies in all phases of education.
+With an understanding of the proud and vibrant communities we serve and a rigorous culture of high aspirations and strong academic performance, our focus is on creating opportunities that are transformational, improving the life chances of all our young people.
+We want to empower your school to do the same, providing support, resources and knowledge.

 2. Retain your identity

 We want our schools and colleges to be true to themselves.
-Although clearly associated with the Trust, each retains their own identity.
+Although clearly associated with the Trust, each retains their own unique identity.
 This is because we firmly believe that every school and college is different and so, although supported by the Trust, they retain the unique feel that students, parents and staff know and love.
+We are a community of schools, staff and students that promotes and celebrates our diversity.
+Through diversity and inclusion, we can promote wider perspectives, new ways of thinking and most importantly, innovate.
+We serve a diverse community of varying backgrounds, cultures, and experiences; it is important that we reflect this.

 3. A voice in the PLT community

-We do not have grand expansion plans.
-We are keen to grow, but only at the right time and with schools and colleges that share our outlook on and approach to education.
-As such, your voice will always be heard as part of PLT.
+We do not have grand expansion plans; we are keen to grow, but only at the right time and with schools and colleges that share our outlook on and approach to education.
+As such, your voice will always be heard as part of PLT, you will be a collaborator and a valued member of our Trust, at all levels.
 With collaboration at the heart of everything we do, this is the case now and it always will be.
+Your voice and say will be just as important as when you joined us, no matter the size of our Trust.

 4. Covering all the bases

-Between our schools and colleges the Trust encompasses all age ranges, from early years to 18.
-We believe that having the opportunity to work with young people at all ages and stages of their education provides some opportunities not available elsewhere to shape and develop education to the benefit of pupils’ futures.
+Between our schools and colleges, the Trust encompasses all age ranges, from early years to 18.
+We believe that having the opportunity to work with young people at all ages and stages of their education provides some opportunities not available elsewhere to shape and develop education to the benefit of students' futures.
 Working across the phases also brings a range of benefits for staff, from unique CPD opportunities through to career progression.
+We have experience and knowledge at all levels and welcome you to join our community of multi-phase academies, offering your unique perspective and input.

 5. Fantastic facilities

-From the famous clocktower and amazing outdoor areas at Werneth Primary and the enviable sports facilities at Hathershaw College, to the superb Regional Science Centre and Duncan Lawton Building at OSFC, PLT’s presence can be found across Oldham’s landscape.
-As a Trust, we prioritise access for members to our sector-leading facilities.
+From the famous clock tower and amazing outdoor areas at Werneth Primary and the enviable sports facilities at Hathershaw College, to the superb Regional Science Centre and Duncan Lawton Building at OSFC, PLT's presence can be found across Oldham's landscape.
+As a Trust, we prioritise access for members to our sector-leading resources and facilities.

 6. Leaders in technology

 Thanks to our commitment to utilising technology to enhance teaching and learning, in June 2020 we were selected as one of just 43 providers nationally to lead the EdTech Demonstrator Programme.
-This was developed by?the DfE to ensure schools and colleges across England could access free, expert advice on educational technology.
-We have a team of EdTech Demonstrators across the Trust who can support your school in using technology to support learning and reduce workload.
+This was developed by the DfE to ensure schools and colleges across England could access free, expert advice on educational technology.
+Although the national EdTech Demonstrator programme has now ended, we have a team of staff with expertise in this area, who can support your school in using technology to support learning and reduce workload.

 7. Evidence-led school improvement